Fire Emblem: The Sacred Stones: Synopsis

 Once reunited, the siblings gather their forces and liberate Renais, retrieving its true Sacred Stone, which had been replaced by a decoy when Grado invaded.
 After gathering reinforcements from Frelia, the twins head east to Rausten, hoping to protect its Sacred Stone.
 On the way, the twins are confronted by Lyon, who bests the twins and finally destroys Renais' true Sacred Stone.
 The twins manage to escape and retrieve the last intact Sacred Stone from Rausten.
 The siblings pursue Lyon to the Darkling Woods, where he is performing a ritual which will resurrect the Demon King.
-The twins do battle with Lyon and finally kill their former friend, inadvertently supplying him as the final sacrifice that resurrects the Demon King.
+The twins do battle with Lyon and finally kill their former friend.
+This inadvertently supplies the final sacrifice that resurrects the true mastermind behind Grado's invasion of Magvel, Lyons turn to evil and the War of the Stones, the Demon King Fomortiis.
 Eirika and Ephraim use the Sacred Stone of Rausten to seal the Demon King's soul, and then their forces destroy its body.
 The siblings' allies from the other nations return home, while they themselves seal the final Sacred Stone away and set about restoring their nation.